gerardnico/dokuwiki-plugin-404manager/README.md

 The redirection by best name page is an simple algorithm which occurs to find the best page by name.

-It calculate a score for two kinds of page :
+It calculates a score for two kinds of page :

   * the start pages of a namespace
   * the pages with the same name